 The economic outlook for the African continent is promising.
 As the continent is now emerging from decades of economic woes and stagnation, Africa today houses seven of the then most rapidly growing economies in the world.
+Hopefully, this will also positively affect the education outlook in Africa.

 The continent has progressed socio-economically considerably, and now is home to a growing and vibrant middle class and technological advancement is growing at a rapid pace.

-Africa also is the most youthful continent in the world, as currently almost half of the continent’s population is younger than 15 years of age.
+Africa also is the most youthful continent in the world as currently, almost half of the continent’s population is younger than 15 years of age.
 The continent’s young people will be Africa’s future leaders.
 They are going to be the driving force to generate considerable and sustainable growth across Africa.

 Public investments in training and education are key to build a skilled and well-educated workforce and to stimulate innovation.
 With that in mind, the Africa-America Institute (AAI) organizes the annual ‘State of Education in Africa Conference’ with as general goals to communicate solution-driven education policies with government representatives, administrators, educators, philanthropists and other parties interested in dealing with various opportunities and challenges in Africa.